fsr/csharp-lessons/_exercises/04_polygon_point_class.md

 The `Polygon` class needs the following members:

-- an field and property for the array of vertices
+- a `private` field and `public` property for the array of vertices
   - if the vertices changed (per `set`) it should recalculate the area
-- an property for the area
+- a property for the area
   - with `get` and `private set`
-- an property for the vertex count
+- a property for the vertex count
   - only a `get` (it can get the count from the array)
 - two constructors - one for epmty parameters and one for an array of points as parameter
-- an private method that calculates the area of the polygon
+- a `private` method that calculates the area of the polygon

 ### Step 3